heikkipesonen/validator/README.md

 ### Solution

-A validation in general, is a relatively simple problem, you take Model, which can have some values, and ValidModel which will have explicitly typed values, a validator should guarantee that the model prouced, will match the given type, validatedT, in this case `Validator(DraftModel) => E.Either<ValidationErrors[], ValidModel>` where
+A validation in general, is a relatively simple problem, you take `Model`, which can have some values, and `ValidModel` which will have explicitly typed values, a validator should guarantee that the model produced, will match the given type, `ValidModel`, in this case `Validator(DraftModel) => E.Either<ValidationErrors[], ValidModel>` where

+- either is a type of `E.Either<Left, Right>`, which contains either left, or right value, representing the validation result
 - `Left` is ValidationErrors, which describe where the error occurred,
 - `Right` if object was valid, will contain ValidatedT